Vinyl Flooring Fitting Cost

 Getting Rid of Damp

 If your floor has a damp problem, you will need to fix this before you lay any new flooring.
-Damp will cause moisture to get trapped under the vinyl, causing your new flooring to bubble or mold to form.
+Damp will cause moisture to get trapped under the vinyl, causing your new flooring to bubble or mould to form.
 Damp can be a common problem in older homes that haven’t got a damp course.

-If you’re unsure of the cause, a damp survey may be needed.
-This costs on average £250.
 You can then arrange for the right damp proofing work to be carried out to solve the problem.
-This can cost from £200 upwards.
+Depending on the severity of the issue, the damp course cost can be anywhere from £280 to £4,200.

 Underfloor Heating